Olight Warrior X PRO tactical flashlight review

 Build Quality, knurling, threads, and anodization

 There is really nothing to complain about the build quality.
 Even the packaging looks extremely detailed and specially designed.
-The same goes for all accessories and charging system.
+The same goes for all accessories and charging systems.
 Nothing looks like this could be a cheap flashlight.

 It doesn’t have the typical knurling on any part of the light.
 The tailcap and head design look pretty impressive.
 All edges are rounded and therefore not sharp.
 The bezel is not removable, unfortunately.